bradymholt/jsh/README.md

 ## HTTP Requests

 The http helper can be used to make asynchronous HTTP requests.
-It returns a promise and resolves with an `IHttpResponse` object that includes: `{data, headers, statusCode, statusMessage, requestOptions }`.
+It returns a promise and resolves with an `IHttpResponse` object that contains these properties: `{data, headers, statusCode, statusMessage, requestOptions }`.

 Example: